OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Recipe

-Json file used to import Wizard with different steps to execute.
+A json file used to execute different import and configuration steps.

 ### Setup Recipe